- Alternative & Natural Medicine

 The Health Benefits of Hemp Oil

-When most of us think of the Cannabis plant, the very first thought that comes to mind is that of an herbal drug that is smoked by millions of people from all walks of life.
-In the USA a handful of states have recently legalized the use of Cannabis.
-Some states allow it to be utilized for medicinal purposes only, and most agree with the Federal Governments view that it is a Schedule I drug classified as the most addictive, and dangerous drugs on the planet with absolutely zero medical use.
-Many experts, and users would greatly disagree, however we will save that topic for another day.
+When most of us think of the Cannabis plant, the very first thought that comes to mind is that of an illegal substance that is smoked by millions of people from all walks of life.
+In the USA, 26 states have of states legalized the use of Cannabis for medical or recreational use.
+Some states continue the view that it is a Schedule I drug classified as the most addictive, and dangerous drugs on the planet with absolutely zero medical use.
+More and more experts, and users would greatly disagree, however we will save that topic for another day.

 Hemp Plants Are Much Taller Than Marijauna Plants